 In one study, consumption of 23 grams of protein and 17 grams of fat 25-30 minutes before carbohydrate ingestion significantly decreased post-meal glucose elevation in nondiabetic individuals and those with insulin resistance.

 Similarly, eating fat alone in conjunction with a carbohydrate load will decrease the post-meal glucose spike.
-Research shows that eating 3 ounces of almonds with a meal of carbohydrate rich food leads to significantly lower post-meal glucose spikes than when carb source is eaten alone.
+Research shows that eating 3 ounces of almonds with a meal of carbohydrate-rich food leads to significantly lower post-meal glucose spikes than when a carb source is eaten alone.
 Similar trends were seen when participants were served 1 and 2 ounces of almonds, but the biggest effects were seen with 3 ounces of almonds (~40g of fat).

-Additionally, you can experiment with lower sugar fruits.
-For example, a single mango has 45 grams of sugar per fruit– more than 2 full peaches, an orange, and 100 grams of blackberries combined!
+Additionally, you can experiment with lower-sugar fruits.
+For example, a single mango has 45 grams of sugar per fruit– more than 2 full peaches, an orange, and 100 grams of blackberries combined.

 - Strawberries: only about 8 grams of sugar in 8 medium-sized strawberries

 - Peaches: around 13 grams of sugar in a medium-sized peach.